sharmaabhay18/entertainment-recommendation-system/README.md

 Project Group 25
 </h1>

 **Note**:  If for some reason if the server/app is not working kindly make sure your ip is whitelisted in mongo atlas.
-Mongo atlas credentials is provided below.
 Follow this tutorial to whitelist your IP address => https://docs.atlas.mongodb.com/security/ip-access-list/

 If you prefer video watch this => https://www.youtube.com/watch?v=leNNivaQbDY